 Irritable Bowel Syndrome (IBS)

-The cause of IBS is unclear, though experts speculate a number of innate factors.
-Risks may include genetics and food sensitivities, which could become triggered by stress or environmental exposures.
+Although structural damage is absent, people may experience symptoms similar to celiac disease.
 At this point in time, there is no cure for IBS and management primarily fixates on adapting lifestyle habits.
 Some show to benefit from a gluten-free diet.

 Non-Celiac Gluten Sensitivity (NCGS)

 NCGS is an umbrella term associated with GI and non-GI symptoms similar to celiac disease.
 Despite the similarities, NCGS does not lead to intestinal damage.
 These symptoms respond to a gluten-free diet and recur with gluten ingestion.

 According to the American Academy of Allergy Asthma & Immunology, atopy "refers to the genetic tendency to develop allergic diseases."
 Atopy is typically associated with heightened immune responses to common allergens, especially inhaled and food allergens.

-Patients with NGCS and IBS symptoms have shown to have a higher prevalence of atopic diseases.
+Patients with NGCS and IBS symptoms have been shown to have a higher prevalence of atopic diseases.
 They also have more non-grain food allergies in childhood.
 There is some evidence showing following a gluten-free diet reduces atopic and GI symptoms in a pediatric population.

 Fibromyalgia is a complex disorder that causes widespread pain and tenderness of the body, including of the joints.
-It is often accompanied by fatigue and altered sleep, memory, and mood patterns.
+Following a gluten-free and low-calorie diet has been shown to improve fibromyalgia symptoms.

-People with various autoimmune and inflammatory diseases may also benefit from a gluten-free diet.
+Individuals with various autoimmune and inflammatory diseases may benefit from a gluten-free diet.
 For instance, an autoimmune thyroid disease is often accompanied by celiac disease, and ridding gluten shows positive outcomes.

 Avoiding gluten-containing grains and related products naturally eliminates other essential nutrients from the diet, especially if not replenished from other sources.
-Wheat, barley, rye, and oats are the prominent sources of gluten and contain valuable vitamins and minerals, including:
+Wheat, barley, rye, and oats are prominent sources of gluten and contain valuable vitamins and minerals.

-People often turn to a gluten-free diet in hopes to lose weight.
-However, taking to some gluten-free products can also lead to weight gain and prompt additional deficiency risk.
-For instance, some tend to attribute "gluten-free” as healthy.
+Taking to some gluten-free products can also lead to weight gain and prompt additional deficiency risk.
+For instance, some tend to attribute products labeled “gluten-free” as healthy.

-However, those gluten-free cookies are often still laden in refined sugar and oils.
+However, those gluten-free cookies are often still laden with refined sugar and oils.
 These products tend to supply empty calories and pose the risk for weight gain.

 Eating gluten-free can be cost-friendly but some "gluten-free" products can also come with a heavier price tag.
 For instance, specialty gluten-free baked goods and boxed items may be more expensive than their gluten-containing relative.

 Individuals should also consider the mental impact of going gluten-free.
 Adhering to a gluten-free diet may be overwhelming, as it can be tough to cut out gluten-containing foods.

 Before starting a gluten-free diet, always consult with a primary care provider first.
 Receiving proper nutrition guidance helps ensure nutrient needs are being met when following a gluten-free diet plan.

-How to Start a Gluten-Free Diet Plan
+Gluten-Free Diet Plan Recap